jmenglund/pandas-charm/README.rst

     4  A  A  A

 By default, characters are stored as rows and sequences as columns in the DataFrame.
-If you want the rows to hold sequences instead, just transpose the matrix in pandas:
+If you want rows to hold sequences, just transpose the matrix in pandas:

 .. code-block:: pycon